What is revenue intelligence? 5 steps to get started & 7 tools to use

 Revenue intelligence may sound like another boring business buzzword.
 But as your business grows, this can be a big part of your success (or failure).

 Think back to the early days of your business.
 You were in the trenches, working alongside early customers to get real results for them as you grew your own business.
 You had intimate knowledge of your customers, and keeping track of the sales and revenue growth was easy because there were only ever a few transactions at a time.
+As the complexities increase, tools like the revenue growth calculator can be instrumental in simplifying the analysis.

 Fast forward to today—as your startup or SMB grows, you see how the data starts to become more complex.
 You’ve got a whole sales team working on closing new customers.
 All of a sudden, surefire deals are falling through at the last minute.
 Sales cycles are getting longer.
 And you’re starting to feel disconnected from your customers.